 - Never allow the plant to stand in water.

 - During the growing spring and summer season, let the soil dry between waterings.

 - Reduce watering during the fall and winter.

 During the spring and summer, feed every 2 weeks with a half-strength balanced liquid houseplant fertilizer.
 Do not fertilize in the fall and winter.

 Soil & Transplanting

-As with all Pothos, Manjula prefers a light, airy, loamy, well-draining potting soil with a neutral (6.1-6.5) pH level.
+As with all Pothos, the Manjula pothos soil mix is a light, airy, loamy, well-draining potting soil with a neutral (6.1-6.5) pH level.
 An African violet mix is a good bagged option.

 Make your own potting soil mix by combining 2 parts peat moss and 1 part perlite.

 Trim and pinch the plant back stems on a regular basis to control growth and maintain shape.
 Keep large cuttings for propagation.